-- Method (required): The http method (GET, POST, etc...). - URL (required): The URL that will receive the http request - Request body (required): Variable that contains the request body.
-This value can be assigned to the variable using the template node, for example. - Response (required): Variable that will receive the http response. - Return (required): Type of the return. - Name (required): Name of the node.
+- Request body (required): Variable that contains the request body.
+This value can be assigned to the variable using the template node, for example. - Response (required): Variable that will receive the http response. - Return (required): Type of the return. - Name (optional): Name of the node.

-11.1.6 ftp
+11.1.6 Ftp request

-This node sends or retrieves a file from/to a FTP server.
+This node sends a file to a FTP server.
 When uploading a file, its name can be set by setting the "Filename" field in the same way as other output variables (it should refer to a variable set in the flow).
 The file encoding will set the file encoding, which could be, for instance, "base64" or "utf-8".

-- Method (required): The FTP action to be taken (PUT, GET). - URL (required): the FTP server - Authentication (required): Username and password to access this server. - File name (required): Variable containing the file name to be uploaded or downloaded. - File content (required): In case of uploading a file, this variable should hold the file content.

-- File encoding (required): How the file is encoded - Response (required): Variable that will receive the FTP response (or file)
+- Method (required): The FTP action to be taken (PUT). - URL (required): the FTP server - Authentication (required): Username and password to access this server. - File name (required): Variable containing the file name to be uploaded. - File content (required): This variable should hold the file content. - File encoding (required): How the file is encoded - Response (optinal): Variable that will receive the FTP response - Name (optional): Name of the node.

-11.1.7 notification
+11.1.7 Notification